 Alexandra C. Shaeffer, PhD

-Alexandra Shaeffer earned her MA in French with specializations in French and Francophone Literature and Culture at Illinois State University and her PhD in Second Language Acquisition from the University of Iowa in 2018 where she wrote her dissertation on the production and perception of complaints by advanced French learners.
+Alexandra Shaeffer earned her MA in French with specializations in French and Francophone Literature and Culture from Illinois State University and her PhD in Second Language Acquisition from the University of Iowa where she wrote her dissertation on the production and perception of complaints by advanced French learners.
 She currently works for Unity College’s Distance Education division.
 Prior to her current position, Dr. Shaeffer was Coordinator of the Center for Global Languages and Cultures at John Carroll University and Assistant Professor of Languages, Linguistics, and Literatures at Nazarbayev University.